dev-adriano-lira/project_c/README.md

 # project_c

-Spell checker made in c.
+Spell checker made in c language, taught by professor Eanes Torres, regarding the introduction to C language.